 Correctly and thoroughly defining your target audience is a good place to start.

-To build a solid business foundation in any market requires you segment your potential customer base.
-Doing so, helps you to mobilize your resources towards satisfying the needs of that particular group.
+To build a solid business foundation in any market, requires you to segment your potential customer base.
+Doing so helps you to mobilise your resources towards satisfying the needs of that particular group.

 What is a Target Market?

-In his post for the Huffington Post, Goldman Sachs compares operating a business without a plan to driving without directions.
-You are not sure where to turn, or even where you are headed.
+In their post for the Huffington Post, Goldman Sachs compares operating a business without a plan to driving without directions.

 An intimate part of a business plan is having a clear understanding of your perfect client.
-That is, you can comfortably demonstrate the who, what, why, where, when and of your product or service.
+That is, you can comfortably demonstrate the who, what and (most importantly) the why of your product or service.

-- What features your business, product or service offer
+What features your business, product or service offers

-- What are the benefits of those features or what problem they are linked to address
+What the benefits of those features are, or what problem they’ve been created to address

-- How those benefits matter or help solve a customer’s problem
+How those benefits matter or help solve your customer’s problem

-- Who is likely to buy from you for the above benefits.
+Who is likely to buy from you given the benefits above.
 Be sure to include their age, financial status, marital status, education level, employment status, and so on

 Why You Need to Identify Your Ideal Market Segment